Franklin & Marshall College

-Franklin and Marshall's admissions process is rated as "more selective" by U.S. News & World Report.
-For the class of 2025, F&M received 7,720 applications and had an acceptance rate of 38%.

 History

 Franklin College (18th century)

 Franklin College was chartered on June 6, 1787, in Lancaster, Pennsylvania, on the site of a former brewery.
 It was named for Benjamin Franklin, who donated £200 to the new institution.
-Founded by four prominent ministers from the German Reformed Church and the Lutheran Church, in conjunction with numerous Philadelphians, the school was established as a German college whose goal was "to preserve our present republican system of government," and "to promote those improvements in the arts and sciences which alone render nations respectable, great and happy."
-Its first trustees included five signers of the Declaration of Independence, two members of the Constitutional Convention and seven officers of the Revolutionary War.
+Founded by four prominent ministers from the German Reformed Church and the Lutheran Church, in conjunction with numerous Philadelphians, the school was established as a German college whose goal was "to preserve our present republican system of government" and "to promote those improvements in the arts and sciences which alone render nations respectable, great and happy."
+Its first trustees included five signers of the Declaration of Independence, two members of the Constitutional Convention, and seven officers of the Revolutionary War.

 The school's first classes were taught on July 16, 1787, with instruction taking place in both English and German, making it the first bilingual college in the United States.

 The first class consisted of 78 men and 36 women; Franklin was the first college in the United States to accept female students.
-"However, the coed policy was soon abandoned.
-Coeducation was not revived at the College for another 182 years."
+Among its first students was Richea Gratz, the first Jewish female college student in the United States.
+But soon after, female students were not allowed to matriculate.
+Coeducation was introduced much later.

-In July 1789, Franklin College went into debt because its annual tuition of four pounds was not enough to cover operating costs.
-Enrollment dwindled to just a few students and eventually the college existed as nothing more than an annual meeting of the board of trustees.
+In July 1789, Franklin College went into debt and enrollment dwindled.
 In an effort to help the ailing school, an academy was established in 1807.
-For the next three decades, Franklin College and Franklin Academy managed to limp along financially, with instructors supplementing their income with private tutoring.
+For the next three decades, Franklin College and Franklin Academy limped along financially, with instructors supplementing their income with private tutoring.

 Marshall College (19th century)

 Having grown from a Reformed Church academy, Marshall College opened in 1836 in Mercersburg, Pennsylvania.
 The school was named for the fourth Chief Justice of the United States John Marshall, who had died the previous year.
 It was founded with the belief that harmony between knowledge and will was necessary to create a well-rounded person.

-During its first year, 18 students were taught by Frederick Augustus Rauch and his assistant, Samuel A. Budd.
-Rauch, an acclaimed young scholar and theologian from Germany who authored the first American textbook in psychology, also served as the college's president.
+Upon opening, Marshall College had five students, which expanded to ten in the first year.
+After significant difficulty in finding a proper academic to lead the nascent college, Frederick Augustus Rauch was installed as Marshall College's first president.
+Rauch was a recent immigrant to Pennsylvania from Germany, arriving in 1831 and teaching briefly at Lafayette College before being selected as Marshall College's president.
+Critics mocked Rauch for speaking little English.

 The school's small faculty grew in both size and status with the addition of John Williamson Nevin and another German scholar, church historian Philip Schaff.
-Nevin became the college's president upon Rauch's sudden death in 1841.
+Frederick Augustus Rauch died suddenly in 1841, five years after becoming the college's founding president.
+Professor Nevin became the college's second president upon Rauch's sudden death in 1841.

-Life at Marshall College was regimented.
-Students were required to attend morning prayers—sometimes as early as 5 a.m.—and were expected to study in their rooms for six hours a day.
-In addition, they were forbidden to associate with people of questionable moral character.